 In more recent times Armagh has benefited from the legacy of Archbishop Robinson, with its beautiful Georgian architecture.
 The Archbishop also founded a wonderful Observatory, Armagh Public Library, and the Palace and stables of his residence are open to public viewing.

-We welcome you to Armagh as an authentically ancient place, where the visitor can be a pilgrimage through the mists of history, but also find experiences that are directly relevant to the spiritual search of this age.
+We welcome you to Armagh as an authentically ancient place, where the visitor can be a pilgrim through the mists of history, but also find experiences that are directly relevant and inspirational for the contemporary spiritual search.